CSE512-15S/a3-aljadaan-rlordon/README.md

 ## Weather Condition For USA in 2013
 In this project we wanted to see how different weather attributes changes among the states.
 There are a lot of weather attributes provided to us from the National Oceanic and Atmospheric Administration's (NOAA) National Centers for Environmental Information (NCEI).
 We limited our scope to Average Temperature, Average Wind Speed, and Total Precipitation.
 We have produced an interactive visualization that allow users to chooses the weather attribute they want to visualize and scroll over the day of the month.

+#Running Instruction

+Access our visualization at [this link](https://cse512-15s.github.io/a3-aljadaan-rlordon-olsufj/) or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

 # Introduction
 For this assignment, our group decided to think of novel ways to visualize weather data.
 The reason why we chose this is because all of us have limited coding backgrounds and are all D3 novices.
 Our rationale was if we chose a data set with a small number of "moving parts" it would facilitate learning D3 more.
 We realize this visualization isn't the most novel or compelling, but we thought it would be a good first step towards learning interactive visualizations.